 General pruning tips for all shrubs

 1. Use good, sharp pruners and trimmers.
 No matter the type of pruning, you’ll want the correct tools for the job – and you’ll need them to be sharp and strong.
-Fiskars sent me some tools that made my pruning job easier this year, including these two that have become my favorites, the PowerGear2 Pruner and the Garden Multi-Snip.
+Two of my favorites are the PowerGear2 Pruner and the Garden Multi-Snip.

 I am used to by-pass pruners and was happily surprised at how much easier it was to cut even thicker branches with the PowerGear2.
 It’s hard to explain, but the handle kind of rolls with you as you open and close it, which makes it really comfortable and allows you to have more power for your cuts.